Fable3/CarND-Path-Planning-Project/README.md

 `LaneChangePlanner` calculates a single `target_lane`, which is always adjacent to the current lane.

 Next, I check for the closest car ahead, and also the closest car in the target lane.
-This is usually the same car, because even if we just started the lane change, the car in the target lane would overlap in `d` axis with the ego vehicle, but it's important when changing lane to follow a slower car.
+This is usually the same car, because even during lane change, the car in the target lane would overlap in `d` axis with the ego vehicle, but it's important when starting lane change to follow a slower car.

 The `delta_t0` here is the timestamp of the end of our used previous trajectory, so the trajectory calculation starts at this timestamp in the near future.
 Except for startup, it's 0.08, which is also the minimum reaction time of the system.